Everywhere Worth Going To in Uptown Oakland

-This hip and cozy bar is serving up Prohibition-style craft cocktails (get the Bees Knees, a sweet & sour gin confection) and gourmet grilled cheeses (get all of them, but especially the one with truffle oil and/or whiskey bacon chutney).
-There's also a meat counter in the corner of the dimly lit, brick-lined space, where charcuterie and cheese plates are created -- perfect for sharing with a date at one of the communal wooden tables.
+This cozy corner bar is serving up Prohibition-style craft cocktails (get the Bees Knees, a sweet & sour gin confection) and gourmet grilled cheeses (get all of them, but especially any with truffle oil and/or whiskey bacon chutney), plus they have a meat counter in the corner of the bar.
+A meat counter.
+In the corner.
+Of the bar.

-Should you order a hot dog at a Mexican restaurant?
-Uh, yeah, you should.
+Did we just tell you to order a hot dog at a Mexican restaurant?
+Uh, yeah, we did.
 Because this bacon-wrapped hot dog with mayonnaise, mustard, pinto beans, cheese, pickled jalapeños, and avocado is all wrapped in a flour tortilla like no other before it.
 Does it get more Mexican than that for hot dogs?
 We think not.
 Everything is made from scratch at this Mission-style taqueria, so you can't go wrong, but you're definitely also going to want to try the mini crispy churros.
 If it's warm enough (which it will be because: Oakland), take your food outside and enjoy it on the hidden back patio.

 After years of being hidden by hideous stucco, the original 1927 façade of the new home of Woods Bar & Brewery has been revealed, as has a collection of adventurous beers, most of which have been brewed on-site (there’s a 93-gallon, three-barrel brewery located above the storefront).
 Go with a flight, which will give you a selection of four 4oz pours for $12.

-Make a point to try Make Westing’s signature cocktails.
-Pair a Garden Gimlet with the habañero & cilantro-infused popcorn and a game at the indoor bocce court (!!!), and you have yourself the makings of a perfect happy hour.
+Fresh with just a hint of sweetness, this green goddess is one of Make Westing’s signature cocktails.
+Pair it with their habañero & cilantro-infused popcorn and a game at the indoor bocce court (!!!), and you have yourself the makings of a perfect happy hour.